 Some music tracks in our library are marked with a Content ID tag.
-This means they’re registered in YouTube’s system by the music’s owner (like a record label or distributor).
-If you use one of these tracks in a monetized YouTube video (a video that earns money from ads), you could get a copyright claim.
+This means they’re registered in YouTube’s Content ID system by the music owner, such as a record label or distributor.
+If you use one of these tracks in a YouTube video, you may receive a copyright claim.

 When a claim happens, the music owner can: